 - 1/4 cup balsamic vinegar

 - salt and pepper to taste

-- When beets are cool enough to handle, trim off the remaining top and the long skinny, rat-tail root.
-With the back side of a table knife, push or lightly scrape the skin off the beets.
-I do this under a stream of cold running water.
+- When beets are cool enough to handle, trim off the remaining top and the long skinny, tail root.
+With the backside of a table knife or a paper towel, push or lightly scrape the skin off the beets.

 To assemble the salad: